Foreign investors buy long-term U.S. assets in August

-NEW YORK (Reuters) - Foreigners added to their long-term U.S. securities in August by the most since February, snapping two months of net sales of such U.S. assets, data from the U.S. Treasury Department showed on Thursday.
+NEW YORK, Oct 16 (Reuters) - Foreigners added to their long-term U.S. securities in August by the most since February, snapping two months of net sales of such U.S. assets, data from the U.S. Treasury Department showed on Thursday.

 Net purchases of long-term U.S. assets totaled $52.1 billion in August after net sales of $18.6 billion in July and $18.7 billion in June.
 It was the largest monthly addition to their holdings since a $90.3 billion increase in February.